Bonita Vista High School

-Bonita Vista High School (BVH) is a public, four-year (grade levels 9–12) high school located in the city of Chula Vista, California.
-It is part of the Sweetwater Union High School District, and offers both Advanced Placement and International Baccalaureate classes.
-The mascot is a Baron.
+Bonita Vista High School (BVH) is a public four-year high school in Chula Vista, California.
+It is part of Sweetwater Union High School District, and offers both Advanced Placement and International Baccalaureate classes.
+The mascot is a baron.

 History

-Bonita Vista High School opened in fall 1966 at a construction cost of $2.5 million.
+Bonita Vista High School opened in the fall of 1966 at a construction cost of $2.5 million.
 A student committee chose the Baron mascot over a Patriot and a Crusader.